IBM-Blockchain/blockchain-vscode-extension/packages/blockchain-extension/tutorials/developer-tutorials/createNewIdentityAttributes.md

 > Command Palette alternative: `Create New Project`

+3. For this tutorial, choose the `Default Contract` option.

-3. You will first be asked to choose a smart contract language, choose `Typescript`
+4. You will now be asked to choose a smart contract language, choose `Typescript`.

-4. The extension will ask you if you want to name the asset in the generated contract.
+5. The extension will ask you if you want to name the asset in the generated contract.
 Next the extension will ask you for an asset name, for this tutorial enter `Car`.

-5. Choose a location to save the project.
+6. Choose a location to save the project.
 Click `Browse`, then click `New Folder`, and give the project a name, for example `carContract`.

 > __Pro Tip:__ Avoid using spaces when naming the project!

-6. Click `Create` and then select the new folder you just created and click `Save`.
+7. Click `Create` and then select the new folder you just created and click `Save`.

-7. Finally you will be asked how you want to open the project, choose `Add to workspace` from the list of options.
+8. Finally you will be asked how you want to open the project, choose `Add to workspace` from the list of options.

 </details>